ablwr/internetgirlfriend_club/cfp.md

 - Title
 - Story or links to other material
 - Name, or fake name, or total anonymity request.
+- If using your real name, feel free to send me a path to use as a hyperlink.

 ### Submission Restrictions